 LSP Data and Methods

-LSP investigators rely on highly multiplexed assays that collect many pieces of data from cell extracts, cultured cells, and whole tissues.
-Our datasets often include proteomics, live and fixed-cell imaging, transcript profiling, and cytokine profiling, and we develop many new methods for data collection and analysis.
+LSP investigators use highly multiplexed assays that collect many pieces of data from cell extracts, cultured cells, and whole tissues.
+Our datasets often include proteomics, live and fixed-cell imaging, transcript profiling, and cytokine profiling.
+We also develop many new methods for data collection and analysis.

 Tissue Cyclic Immunofluorescence (t-CyCIF)

-The t-CyCIF method builds on earlier methods involving repeated staining and imaging to generate multiplexed images of formalin-fixed, paraffin-embedded (FFPE) samples using an iterative process (a cycle) in which conventional low-plex fluorescence images are repeatedly collected from the same sample and then assembled into a high dimensional representation.
-Highly multiplexed images of intact tumor architecture can be used to quantify signal transduction cascades, measure the levels of tumor antigens and determine immunophenotypes using immune cell lineage markers. t-CyCIF is a powerful tool to study drug resistance of immunotherapy in different patients.
+CyCIF (cyclic immunofluorescence) is a robust and inexpensive method for highly multiplexed immunofluorescence imaging using standard instruments and reagents. t-CyCIF generates multiplexed images of fixed, paraffin-embedded (FFPE) samples using an iterative process in which conventional low-plex fluorescence images are repeatedly collected from the same sample and then assembled into a high dimensional representation.
+Highly multiplexed images of intact tumor architecture can be used to quantify signal transduction cascades, measure the levels of tumor antigens, determine precise immune phenotypes, and more.

 Publication: Lin J-R, Izar B, Wang S, Yapp C, Mei S, Shah PM, Santagata S, Sorger PK.
 Highly multiplexed immunofluorescence imaging of human tissues and tumors using t-CyCIF and conventional optical microscopes.
 Elife.
 2018 Jul 11;7.
 PMCID: PMC6075866.